-Cons: If a sales rep is doing a very good job, this model might not give them a lot of room to make additional incentives.
+Cons: If a sales rep is doing a very good job, this model might not give them a lot of room to make additional sales incentives.
 It caps them to the average of the group.

 Now, you’ve picked out the type of commission structure suitable for your business.
 What then?
 You need to structure it for your sales teams.

-How to Structure the Sales Commission?
+How to Structure a Sales Commission Plan?